 Wearing a mouth and nose protection is obligatory in Munich on public transport and in all shops.
 Since 18 January an FFP2 mask is obligatory here.
 Non-compliance will be prosecuted under criminal law.

 The ban on the consumption of alcohol in the open air in the city centre has been lifted, but has been replaced in each case by a ban on glass bottles, jugs etc. at night.
 You can find out the exact regulations on the city portal muenchen.de.

 The previous hygiene and prevention regulations still apply: Please continue to maintain a safety distance of at least one and a half meters from other people.
 You should also make sure that you observe the cough and sneeze etiquette and wash your hands several times a day.

-The Tourist Information in the Town Hall on Marienplatz will be open again from 21 May.
-Until then, the guest service can of course still be reached by phone from Monday to Friday 9 am to 5 pm at +49 89233 96500.
+The Tourist Information in the Town Hall on Marienplatz is open again.
+The guest service can also be reached by phone from Monday to Friday 9 am to 5 pm at +49 89233 96500.

 If you have acute questions about the coronavirus during your stay in Munich, please contact the Coronavirus Hotline of the City of Munich: +49 89 233 44740